-I study the atmosphere of the giant planets, mostly Jupiter and Saturn.
-Studying their atmospheres tells us how these planets interact with their local environement and how they respond to seasonal changes.
-Most of the research is done using ground-based and space-based platform, such as radiotelescopes (ALMA and IRAM-30m) or the Juno mission.
+I study the atmosphere of the giant planets, Jupiter, Saturn, Uranus and Neptune.
+Studying their atmospheres tells us how these planets interact with their local environment, how they respond to seasonal changes, and how these planets formed in the first place.
+Most of my research is done using ground-based and space-based platform, such as radio-telescopes (ALMA and IRAM-30m), through computer simulations and space missions.

 I am part of NASA's Juno mission, in orbit around Jupiter since 2016.
 Juno is designed to study Jupiter from its deep interior to its outer magnetosphere.
 I study the interaction of Jupiter's magnetic and its atmosphere, leading to the brightest aurora in the entire solar system.
-I am also involved in the ESA's JUICE mission, expected to arrive in the Jupiter system by 2030.
+I am also involved in the ESA's JUICE mission and NASA's Europa-Clipper mission, expected to arrive in the Jupiter system in the 2030s.

 Image sequence caught by NASA's Juno mission, as it swoops by Jupiter.
 Image credits: NASA/SWRI/MSSS/Gerald Eichstadt/Sean Doran